Kevin Williams: Dance The Night Away To The Rhythm Resurgence

 The Chinese market has continued their own love affair with music games and other aspects of Japanese popular culture, as reported in both the Stinger Report and Arcade Heroes coverage of the AAA Expo back in May.
 Along with WAHLAP’s representation of MAIMAI DX in China, other developers such as ARCCER Amusement presented their music game releases.
 The Dance Cube series, active since the 2010s (a time where MAIMAI was not always officially available in China, due to SEGA JP distribution changes) borrows heavily on the circular touchscreen rhythm music game aesthetic of the original.
 It is expected that other ‘grey imports’ of these Chinese music games will eventually make more Western landfall.

-For the rest of the industry, it is not presently clear if MAIMAI DX will be made readily available or also be on a R1USA “limited” release, the latter seeming most probable.
-Especially considering the needs for a constant network connection, downtime during business hours due to maintenance, and the use of Aime Cards.
-The SEGA Group JP AimePay platform – offering Amusement IC cards for players to store progress and scores across the suite of SEGA JP connected amusement games – is supported by an online app, though with possible privacy-implicating online features disabled (such as cameras) and certain songs removed on the US tests.
+For the rest of the Western industry, it is not presently clear if MAIMAI DX will be made readily available at some point in the future or also be on a R1USA “limited” release, the latter seeming most probable.
+Especially considering the more complex needs for a constant network connection, downtime during business hours due to maintenance, and the use of Aime Cards.
+The SEGA Group JP AimePay platform – offering Amusement IC cards for players to store progress and scores across the suite of SEGA JP connected amusement games – is supported by an online app, though with possible privacy-implicating online features already disabled (such as cameras) and certain songs removed for the US LocTests.

 Attempts to reach out to SEGA Amusements International (SAI) regarding plans to present MAIMAI to the wider Western market had not received a reply at the time of writing this coverage.